The quality of our lives depends so much on the quality of people we allow into our lives.

 Life is meant to be lived in the company of amazing people.

 If you can’t find any, ask yourself why, or go find them.
+It starts with doing your best to an amazing person yourself.

 This is one of those challenges worth a lifetime to get right.